GOALS

 Reports from external evaluations of web accessibility outcomes

-Periodic evaluation by an external reviewer provides fresh perspectives and an impartial assessment of an instruction's progress and outcomes.
+Periodic evaluation by an external reviewer provides fresh perspectives and an impartial assessment of an institution’s progress and outcomes.
 This review can come from many sources including peer institutions, web accessibility groups, or standards specialists.

 Correspondence describing outcomes